 This is part 6/9 of a series

-Somalia is host to one of the longest coastline in Africa, acting as a gateway between the Indian Ocean and the Red Sea leading to the Mediterranean.
+Somalia was hosted on one of the longest coastlines in Africa, acting as a gateway between the Indian Ocean and the Red Sea leading to the Mediterranean.

 The impact of regional dynamics and the need for Somalia to position itself strategically becomes clearer day by day as national elections draw nearer and external attempts to lay the cornerstones for the country’s direction intensify.